liushuyu6666/cunhua-telegram/README.md

 python -m tools.generate_session.py
 ```

 You will be prompted to enter your API ID, API Hash, and phone number.
 Then, enter the code sent to your Telegram app.
-After successful login, a `my_session.session` file will be created in your working directory.
+After successful login, a `.session` file will be created in your working directory.